Friday, October 11, 2024

 Diversification Benefits

 Investing in emerging markets can also offer diversification benefits for client portfolios.
 Since emerging market economies often operate independently of developed markets, their growth cycles may not always align.
 This reduces the overall risk of a portfolio by spreading exposure across different regions and economic environments.
-A well-diversified portfolio that includes emerging market investments can help mitigate losses during downturns in developed markets (Investopedia)
+A well-diversified portfolio that includes emerging market investments can help mitigate losses during downturns in developed markets.

 Innovation and New Industries